 Your brand is your platform for engaging with your potential customers.

 Now you have an identity you need to know where and how to market to your customers.
 The first thing to do is to find out what channels and media they use.
-Also, you want to identify the influencers.

 I’ve already covered in another post the main influencer marketing platforms you can use to find and engage with influencers.